robzr/short_bus/README.md

 `'Service::**'` matches both `'Service::Start'` and `'Service::Start::Now'`

-Wilcard Strings are turned into Regexps by the Driver, but are more concise.
+Wilcard Strings are turned into Regexps by the Driver.

 ## Message return values (Message as a Queue)
-Typically speaking, services participating in a SOA don't get immediate return values, since an SOA is asynchronous.
-But since ShortBus generally runs as a monolitic application, we can cheat a bit for convenience, and pass return values back through the Message object (which is an inherited Queue class).
+Typically speaking, services participating in a SOA do not get immediate return values, as an SOA is asynchronous.
+Since ShortBus generally runs as a monolithic application, we can cheat a bit for convenience, and pass return values back through the Message object (which is an inherited Queue class).

-When a publisher publishes a new Message via the Driver#publish method, the return value is the same Message object that subscribers recieve.
+When a new Message is published via the Driver#publish method, the return value is the same Message object that subscribers receive.

-The publisher can then pop() from that Message, which will block and wait for one of the subscribers to push() a "return value" into the Message on the other side.
-To make things more flexible, pop() (and shift, deq) has been extended to accept a numeric value, which acts as a timeout in seconds.
+The publisher can then #pop from that Message, which will block and wait for one of the subscribers to #push a "return value" into the Message on the other side.
+To make things more flexible, #pop (and #shift, #deq) has been extended to accept a numeric value, which acts as a timeout in seconds.

 If you don't want to use the Message return value functionality, you can ignore it, and Ruby's garbage collection will destroy the Message automatically once all subscriber callbacks have completed.